EladBeber/CTFlearn-Writeups/Forensics/Medium/UP FOR A LITTLE CHALLENGE?/README.md

 4. **flag{Not_So_Simple...}**

 As you can assume... the flag is not correct :).\
-So , after trying few more tools we dont find something special,So lets use the URL.
+So , after trying few more tools we dont find something special, So lets use the URL.
+We get rar file , after extracting him and get inside the folder - "Did I Forget Again?"
+We see a jpeg file.\

 Flag : ```ABCTF{T3Rm1n4l_is_C00l} ```